diogomatoschaves/MyCryptoBot/README.md

 in having complete control of their trading strategies and automation.
 Therefore, it is recommended that you only risk money that you are willing to lose.*

-*This Repo is still under active development and under testing*
+*This Repo is still under active development and under testing.*

 ## Installation & Usage